alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Use an Amazon DynamoDB global table for the games table and use Amazon DynamoDB tables for the users and games_played tables

-- ✅ **Use an Amazon Aurora Global Database for the games table and use Amazon Aurora for the users and games_played tables**
+- Use an Amazon Aurora Global Database for the games table and use Amazon Aurora for the users and games_played tables\*\*

 ---